KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-11-28-search-fund-vs-self-funded.md

 - Raise acquisition capital deal-by-deal (SBA, investors, earn-outs)

 **Advantages**
-- Keep 20-30% more equity (no search fund dilution)
+- Keep much more equity (most likely a majority)
 - Total flexibility: search timeline, industry focus, deal size
 - No board or investor consensus needed during search
-- Can maintain day job during search (though slower)
+- Can maintain day job during search if needed
 - Only fundraise once you have a compelling deal

 **Disadvantages**